Domestic gold price today

 World gold price today

-The gold market had a relatively active week, affected by many important economic events and data.
+The gold market had a relatively active week, influenced by many important events and economic data.
 However, at the end of the trading week, gold was almost unchanged compared to the closing price of the previous trading session.

 That move could go either way, according to precious metals expert Everett Millman of Gainesville Coins.
 “Gold has been trading sideways long enough that we’re primed for a bigger move in one direction or the other — a retest of $1,880 an ounce or a return to around $2,000 an ounce,” Millman said.

-The Fed confused markets on Wednesday when it decided to pause interest rate hikes but left open the possibility of two more hikes.
-"What the Fed did was neutral for gold.
+The Fed confused markets on Wednesday when it decided to pause interest rate hikes but left open the possibility of two more rate hikes.
+Millman explained: "What the Fed did was neutral for gold.
 The pause was good for gold, but it was the most hawkish pause we've seen.
-That's why gold has been trading sideways," Millman explained.
+That's why gold has been trading sideways."

-Gold is holding firm against the Fed’s warning of two rate hikes, said Edward Moya, senior market analyst at OANDA.
-At a press conference following the rate decision, Fed Chairman Powell did not commit to a rate hike in July, saying the US central bank’s decision would remain data-dependent.
+OANDA senior market analyst Edward Moya said gold is resilient to the Fed's warning of two rate hikes.
+At a press conference after the rate decision, Fed Chairman Powell did not commit to a rate hike in July, saying the US central bank's decision will remain data-dependent.

-Analysts say the market is now pricing in another rate hike in July, and if that changes, gold will react.
-Meanwhile, gold investors are paying close attention to macro data, the dollar’s moves and central bank gold purchases, which slowed in the second quarter.
+Analysts say the market is now pricing in another rate hike in July.
+If that changes, gold will react.
+Meanwhile, gold investors are paying close attention to macro data, the dollar’s movements and central bank gold purchases, which slowed in the second quarter.

 World gold price this morning is above 1,950 USD/ounce.
 Photo: Kitco